Places of interest in Salvador — A comprehensive guide

 Solar do Unhão in Salvador, Bahia

-Location: Avenida do Contorno, s/n, Graça.
+Location: Avenida do Contorno, no number, Graça.

 7. Castro Alves Theatre